krovostok/steamwm-auto/README.md

-# dscharrer's steamwm + automated installing ?? + tweaked theme for a more modern Steam
+# dscharrer's steamwm + automated installing + tweaked theme for a more modern Steam

-dscharrer's steamwm with an installation script for lazy people.
+dscharrer's steamwm with an little 'installation' script.

 requires:
 - `git`